byu-cpe/ComputingBootCamp/website/_selfpaced/24_vitis_hls.md

 * For test bench files, select add files and choose matrixmul_test.cpp.
 Select next.

 * Under solution configuration, you can change the solution name or leave it as "solution1."
-Levae the period at 10us and change the board to the xc7z020clg484-1.
+Leave the period at 10us and change the board to the xc7z020clg484-1.
 Select Finish.

 <img src = "{% link images/HLS/consoleScreen.PNG %}" width="800">

-* Looking at the above image, matrimul.cpp can be found under the drop down menu Source on the left side of the screen.
+* Looking at the above image, matrimul.cpp can be found under the drop-down menu Source on the left side of the screen.
 Open it.
-Changes that you make to the code here with automaticallly update the code in VS.
+Changes that you make to the code here with automatically update the code in VS.

 ## Simulating the Code

 Once the project is set up, check to see if the code is working.
-There are two different ways you will run the codce, C Simulation and C Synthesis.
+There are two different ways you will run the code, C Simulation and C Synthesis.

 **C Simulation**